 - A corpectomy

 Fortunately, Dr. Skovrlj is an expert in the most cutting-edge neck injury treatments.
 He selects the one that’s most appropriate for your condition and explains the whole process to you before he does anything.
-If you’ve suffered a neck injury, even you don’t feel any pain yet, contact NU-Spine to get it checked out.This page was published on Oct 2, 2020, modified on Nov 21, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+If you’ve suffered a neck injury, even you don’t feel any pain yet, contact NU-Spine to get it checked out.Page Updated on Nov 21, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey